Civilian Power: History

 The "Free Russia" party was created in 2004, based on small and medium-sized Russian businesses.
 On October 8, 2006, the party overtook the 7% barrier on the legislative elections in Novgorod District.
 In November 2006, the 6th party conference was held.
 On February 27, 2007, Mikhail Barshchevsky, the chairman and plenipotentiary of the High Council of the Russian government, held a press conference.
 This was in aid of the party principles of Civilian Power.
 In the middle of April 2007, an organizational conference was held.

 The chairman of the High Council is plenipotentiary of the Government of Russia in Constitutional, Supreme and Highest Arbitral Courts Mikhail Barshchevsky (a member since December 2006).
-The chairman of the Federal Political Council − The founder of the party, businessman Alexander Ryavkin from 2014 - 2015 year was the vice governor of the Oryol region.
+The chairman of the Federal Political Council − The founder of the party, businessman Alexander Ryavkin from 2014 - 2015 year was the vice governor of Oryol Oblast.

 The party won 1.05% of votes in the 2007 elections, not breaking the 7% barrier, and thus no seats in duma.

-Civilian Power supported Dmitri Medvedev as their candidate in the presidential election in 2008.
+Civilian Power supported Dmitry Medvedev as their candidate in the presidential election in 2008.

 It merged with Union of Right Forces and the Democratic Party of Russia to form the Right Cause on 16 November 2008.

 Civilian Power was again registered as a political party on 7 June 2012.

 The party advocates the legalization of prostitution in Russia.

-In the elections of 2014, the party won one seat in the regional parliament Nenets Autonomous Okrug.
+In the elections of 2014, the party won one seat in the regional parliament of Nenets Autonomous Okrug.

+At the end of November 2024, the Ministry of Justice of Russia appealed to the Supreme Court, demanding the liquidation of the Civilian Power political party.
+The Ministry of Justice argued that the party had not nominated candidates for federal elections for a long time and had hardly participated in local elections.
+On 15 January 2025, the Supreme Court upheld the appeal, dissolving the party.